amandewatnitrr/smartclock-based-on-esp8266/README.md

 # esp8266-smartclock

-We started designing and building a small clock that is connected to your local Wifi and controls your home using cheap 433Mhz power outlets.
+I started designing and building a small clock that is connected to your local Wifi and controls your home using cheap 433Mhz power outlets.
 The ESP8266 operates as a relay to communicate with your power outlets.

 <img src="images/IMG_4446.JPG"/>
 <img src="images/screenshot1.png"/>

 ## Hardware
-The total costs are around 25€:
+The total costs are around Rs.2300:

 * NodeMCU board with the ESP8266 and an USB programmer
 * DHT11 or DHT22 (optional)